Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsection{Simulation Platform Development as Infrastructure}

-Our overall system consists of three main components: 1) human interaction device, 2) intelligent policy learning, and 3) surgical embodied AI virtual environment, see Fig.~\ref{Fig::overview}.
-First, we create assets of surgical tasks with the help of the powerful 3D modeling tool Blender, and then generate relevant collision models and URDF description models at the same time for physical modeling in the simulation environment.
+Our overall system consists of three main components: 1) human interaction interface, 2) intelligent policy learning, and 3) surgical embodied AI virtual environment.
+The overview framework is illustrated in Fig.~\ref{Fig::overview}.
+First, we create assets of surgical skill training tasks with the help of the 3D modeling tool Blender, and then generate relevant collision models and URDF description models at the same time for physical modeling in the simulation environment.
 Once surgical tasks are imported to the simulator, the human can conduct surgical action via a manual interaction device, and the interaction information is streamed to the virtual environment for physical simulation.
 In the meanwhile, the video frames are produced using the visualization engine of the simulator, which will be displayed on the monitor for human perception and next-step interaction.
-The human actions can be recorded for RL policy learning, and the policy can also interact with the virtual environment by itself, to finally form the diagram of human-in-the-loop surgical robot learning with an interactive simulation environment.
+The policy can learn through interaction with the virtual environment by itself and also learn from human through recorded expert demonstration.